devgeniem/better-wp-install-dropin/README.md

 This `install.php` dropin doesn't install bloat from default install.php and sets a few opionated wp options.

+It doesn't send you email after installing new WordPress either.

 ## Installation
 You can copy `install.php` to your `wp-content` folder.
 Just plug&play.